roflmaostc/DeconvOptim.jl/docs/src/workflow/changing_regularizers.md

 ## Let's test Tikhonov
-Tikhonov is not defined as precisely as the other two regularizer.
+Tikhonov is not defined as precisely as the other two regularizers.
 Therefore we offer three different modes which differ quite a lot from each other.
 However, the results look all very similar
 ```@jldoctest
 @time resTik1, optim_res = deconvolution(img_n, psf, λ=0.001, regularizer=Tikhonov(), iterations=15)
 @show optim_res